 The Office of Academic & Bar Success offers courses, programming, and counseling to prepare students for the Bar Exam and serves as liaison to the commercial Bar preparation companies.
 The Office has many resources and practice tests for Bar Exam preparation.
-The Office maintains the ASP Resource Room in Charney 216, and information about the Bar Exam and Bar preparation online at http://emery.scu.edu/students/success/.
+The Office maintains a resource room in Charney 216, and information about the Bar Exam and Bar preparation online at http://emery.scu.edu/students/success/.